RoManager-org/website/docs/RoManager/gettingStarted.md

 ![](https://i.jaydenn.dev/2021/02/OTGtGlh1Moc.png)

 :::info
-Anyone with Discord **Manage Server** permissions can run the `.setup` command, however only the group owner can link their group.
+Anyone with **Manage Server** permissions can run the `.setup` command, however only the group owner can link their group.
 :::

 ## Giving the bot group permissions